A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 Just like Hannah dedicated Samuel to the Lord when he was born, the Bible tells us in Proverbs 22:6, “Train up a child in the way he should go, and when he is old he will not depart from it.”
 (KJV)

-It is so important to start our children out learning about God and training them in His way.
+We must start learning about God and training our children in His way.

 But what if you did not do that?
 Maybe you weren’t saved yourself or didn’t realize the importance of it.
 There is still hope!

 Our God is a redeemer!
-If you did not raise your children to know God for whatever reason, it is not too late.
+It is not too late if you did not raise your children to know God for whatever reason.

 Pray for God to forgive you and be the redeemer for your adult children.